 Treatment to remove skin cancer near or on the eyelid requires specialized techniques to maintain natural function and appearance of the eyelids.

 What to Expect from Skin Cancer Repair Surgery

 Generally an outpatient procedure, skin cancer repair is commonly performed under local anesthesia possibly with mild sedation.
 You may engage in light activity the day after your surgery.
 A return to more normal activity may take 1-2 weeks.
 Your appearance will gradually refine over the following 6-8 weeks as the scars heal; secondary procedures including dermabrasion or laser treatments may be recommended to further improve your results.

 Proper skin care and sun protection are essential during and after healing to maintain your results and skin health.

-If you would like more information about skin cancer surgery with Dr. Burke, please give our office a call at (847) 382-4400 to schedule your consultation.
+If you would like more information about skin cancer surgery with Dr. Burke, please give our office a call at (847) 382-4400 or request a consultation using our online form.